jyourstone/jellyfin-smartplaylist-plugin/README.md

 ## 🙏 Credits

-This project is a fork of the original SmartLists plugin created by **[ankenyr](https://github.com/ankenyr)**.
+This project is based on the original SmartPlaylist plugin created by **[ankenyr](https://github.com/ankenyr)**.
 You can find the original repository [here](https://github.com/ankenyr/jellyfin-smartplaylist-plugin).
 All credit for the foundational work and the core idea goes to him.

 ## ⚠️ Disclaimer